mstoelzle/solving-occlusion/README.md

 python visualization.py configs/{PATH_TO_EXPERIMENT_LOGDIR}/config.json
 ```

-### Tenerife Dataset
-We evaluate our methods on a dataset which was collected in June 2017 at the "Minas de San José" site in Tenerife using
-the Heavy Duty Planetary Rover (HDPR) as a Lunar Analogue.
-This dataset consists of images from three stereo cameras, one of which on a pan tilt unit,
-LiDAR and a Time of FLight (ToF) camera.
-It also includes an onboard Inertial Measurements Unit (IMU), an additional laser gyro for heading estimation
-and Global Navigation Satellite System (GNSS) antenna for ground-truth absolute positioning.
-The dataset is stored in serialized [Rock pocolog logs](https://github.com/rock-core/tools-pocolog).
-We apply the GA SLAM [[2]](#2) technique on the raw data to extract occluded Digital Elevation Maps (DEMs).

-## Important components
+## Important notes

 ### Task Path
 The main ingredient to path learning are what we call task paths.
 They consist of different "training regimes" applied sequentially to a machine learning model.
 In our implementation they create tasks from their configs and are used as iterators to yield these tasks.
 ### Task
-A task consists of a set of dataloaders, which are created from a base dataset (i.e. MNIST) and transformers applied to it.
+A task consists of a set of dataloaders, which are created from a base dataset and transformers applied to it.
 Moreover it also specifies a loss function, loss aggregator and the batch size for the dataloader.
 In our implementation tasks measure their own runtime by using the "with" keyword.